GuardianRG/octalysisprime/manuscript/firstgeomon.md

 - The final XP boost should be applied to all DOMINANT CDs of that particular Geomon (rounded up)
 - Every pet Geomon will have a STAMINA associated with it - the time that geomon will remain active as a pet
 - Every pet Geomon will have a RESTING associated with it - the time before you can choose that same Geomon as your pet again
+- If you have the Pet Fanny Pack Powerup, you can assign multiple Geomons as pets

 **Geomon Rarity**